ShandongUniversityMasterMa/MaxCLK-main/README.md

-# MaxCLK: discovery of cancer driver genes via maximum clique and information entropy of modules
+# MaxCLK: discovery of cancer driver genes via maximal clique and information entropy of modules

 ### This is the original repository for the MaxCLK paper.